stefanhans/golang-contexting/README.md

 Let me illustrate this with an example.
 Offer and Request are two communication roles, and location is a type of CI.
-Offer says "I'm available for any Request with matching CI to contact me" and Request says "I'm searching for any Offer with matching CI".
+Offer says "I'm available for any Request with matching location (CI) to contact me" and Request says "I'm searching for any Offer with matching location (CI)".
 Both have an exact information about their location and can define a surrounding area where Offer is available respectively Request is searching.
 CIC-Content, as the encoded location, together with CI-Mask defines the